Categories: China

 Scoot to Harbin

 Reaching Harbin was the easiest part of the trip, because all we had to do was hop on a Scoot flight.
-We flew at night, so the comfy seats on the flight was a huge plus.
+We flew at night, so the comfy seats on the flight were a huge plus.

 If the midnight munchies hit you during the flight, Scoot has got you covered too.
 We ordered the Stew Chicken with Rice and the Roasted Chicken Thigh with Honey Garlic Sauce.
 These came steaming hot, and accompanied by drinks and Cornflake Rittersport.